Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Results

-To evaluate attentional engagement during mindfulness BCI, we analyzed both mindfulness scores (the mindfulness scores during PMS and RS were also recorded by mindfulness BCI software) and the $\theta/\alpha$ power ratio, a recognized EEG marker of attention \cite{kim2022effect,katyal2021alpha}.
-As shown in Fig. \ref{res_eeg_attention}a, the average mindfulness scores for participants in the RMS indicate notable decreases at the initial moment and at the beginning of every 10-minute interval, aligning with the start of meditation triggered by a modified audiovisual context.
-As shown in Fig. \ref{res_eeg_attention}b, the mindfulness score in the RMS was significantly higher than that in the RS (two-tailed, paired $t(42) = 10.671, P < 0.001$, Cohen's $d = 1.627$, FDR-corrected) and PMS (two-tailed, paired $t(42) = 7.146, P < 0.001$, Cohen's $d = 1.090$, FDR-corrected).
-The mindfulness score in the PMS was also significantly higher than that in the RS (two-tailed, paired $t(42) = 3.914, P < 0.001$, Cohen's $d = 0.597$, FDR-corrected).
-These results suggest that the BCI effectively facilitated sustained attention for participants during mindfulness meditation.
+To evaluate attentional engagement using BCI, we analyzed both attention scores and the theta/beta power ratio, an established EEG marker of attention \cite{kim2022effect,katyal2021alpha}.
+As shown in Figure \ref{res_eeg_attention}a, the attention scores for participants in the RMS indicate notable decreases at the initial moment and at the beginning of every 10--minute interval, corresponding to the onset of meditation on the basis of a changed audiovisual scene.
+As shown in Figure \ref{res_eeg_attention}b, the attention score in the RMS was significantly higher than that in the RS (two--tailed, paired $t(42) = 10.671, P < 0.001$, Cohen's $d = 1.627$, FDR--corrected) and PMS (two--tailed, paired $t(42) = 7.146, P < 0.001$, Cohen's $d = 1.090$, FDR--corrected).
+The attention score in the PMS was also significantly higher than that in the RS (two--tailed, paired $t(42) = 3.914, P < 0.001$, Cohen's $d = 0.597$, FDR--corrected).
+These results suggest that the BCI effectively facilitated sustained attention for participants during tasks.

-Fig. \ref{res_eeg_attention}c presents EEG analysis results that corroborate these conclusions.
-The $\theta/\beta$ ratio was considerably lower in the RMS than in both the RS and PMS (RMS vs. RS: two-tailed, paired $t(42) = -2.876, P < 0.01$, Cohen's $d = -0.439$; RMS vs. PMS: two-tailed, paired $t(42) = -3.386, P < 0.01$, Cohen's $d = -0.516$; FDR-corrected).
-This decrease in the $\theta/\beta$ ratio, which is known to be associated with increased attentional processing \cite{putman2014eeg,ogrim2012quantitative}, provides compelling neurophysiological support that participants were actively engaged in BCI-based mindfulness meditation during the sea trials.
+Figure \ref{res_eeg_attention}c presents EEG analysis results that corroborate these conclusions.
+The theta/beta ratio was significantly lower in the RMS than in both the RS and PMS (RMS vs. RS: two--tailed, paired $t(42) = -2.876, P < 0.01$, Cohen's $d = -0.439$; RMS vs. PMS: two--tailed, paired $t(42) = -3.386, P < 0.01$, Cohen's $d = -0.516$; FDR--corrected).
+This decrease in the theta/beta ratio, which is known to be associated with increased attentional processing \cite{putman2014eeg,ogrim2012quantitative}, provides compelling neurophysiological support that participants were actively engaged in BCI--based tasks during the maritime sailing experiments.